na-na-hi/renget/archive/how2playba.md

 Make sure to read the extra notes on the right as well.

 You level up ur EX and regular skills based on raids and (to a lesser degree) PvP.
 You can get by with only levels and equipment in PvE stuff.
-You get the biggest return on investment (ROI) by upgrading ur DPS.
+You get the biggest return on investment by upgrading ur DPS.
 Upgrading ur healers or buffers is also good, since you can use them in every damage type/colour.
 Tanks are generally fine with just levels and gear (specifically the 2nd equipment slot), so you can skimp out on their EX and regular skills.

 Early on you prioritise: Levels > Gear > Skills